Spanish Speaking Countries

 and understood in Andorra, a tiny country nestled between Spain and France.

-Many residents of the British territory of Gilbraltar
+Many residents of the British territory of Gibraltar

 located at the southern tip of Spain speak Spanish as well as English because